sidusit/MTech-Dissertation/README.md

 # MTech-Dissertation
 This repository contains the required code files for mtech data science and engineering dissertation project on novel methods for indian stock market prediction.

-Codes are named as .ipynb files
+Codes are named as .ipynb files <br>
 Dataset are present inside Dataset/Indian folder

 # How to run